-Avivo Village is an interior, tiny home community designed to be a dignified, safe, and COVID-aware alternative to outdoor encampments.
-It is a low-barrier shelter that operates as a transitional housing model.
-It’s open to adults who are experiencing unsheltered homelessness in Minneapolis and Hennepin County.
-One hundred adults will live at Avivo Village at any given time.
-It offers dignity and essential services, like substance use disorder treatment, mental health therapy, medical care, and pathways to overall well-being.
+Avivo Village is designed to be a dignified, safe, and COVID-aware alternative to outdoor encampments.
+It is a low-barrier shelter that operates as a transitional housing and harm reduction model.
+It serves adults experiencing unsheltered homelessness in Minneapolis and Hennepin County.
+It offers dignity and access to essential services, like substance use disorder treatment, mental health therapy, medical care, and pathways to overall well-being.
 Residents begin to discover next steps for permanent supportive housing, obtain employment, and receive healthy living supports.

-Avivo Village also houses service providers, case managers, and security services.
-The approach is culturally-responsive, low-barrier, and trauma-informed.
+Avivo Village houses service providers, case managers, and security services.
+Our Housing First approach is culturally-responsive and trauma-informed.
 Avivo staff and security are on site, 24 hours a day, seven days a week.
 We coordinate whatever wrap-around services are needed for residents to be successful in living at Avivo Village and be successful in moving out into permanent housing.

 To learn more, check our Frequently Asked Questions.